saeidamini/IoTWatcher/README.md

 # Quick start
 ## Easy start
+First copy `.env.example` as `.env`(for local) or `.en.prod`(for production and AWS) and change proper configuration.

-You can start project locally with this command:
+You can start project **locally** with this command:
 ```
 make run-local
 ```

-Or deploy on AWS with:
+Or deploy on **AWS** with:
 ```
 make deply
 ```
+Note: For serverless configuration, this document is good resources: [Serverless aws-golang-rest-api-with-dynamodb](https://github.com/serverless/examples/blob/v3/aws-golang-rest-api-with-dynamodb/serverless.yml)

 ## Manually
 To set up project follow these steps: